MicrosoftDocs/azure-devops-docs/docs/extend/develop/upload-tasks.md

 ## Tfx-cli sign in with personal access token

+You need to login to Azure DevOps with tfx-cli - to be able to upload pipeline tasks to the project collection.

 > [!IMPORTANT]
-> You should create [personal access token (PAT)](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) with scope **Environment (Read & manage)**.
+> A personal access token is required by default for authentication to project collection in Azure DevOps.
+You need to create [personal access token (PAT)](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) with scope **Environment (Read & manage)**.

 To login - you should specify the path to project collection as URL.
 The default name of the project collection is `DefaultCollection`.

 For Azure DevOps Services, path to project collection would have the following format:
 `https://{Azure DevOps organization name}.visualstudio.com/DefaultCollection`

-For Azure DevOps Server default project collection URL will depend on the domain where the server is located and its template will be:
+For Azure DevOps Server default project collection URL will depend on the url where the server is located and its template will be:
-`http://{Azure DevOps Server domain}/DefaultCollection`
+`http://{Azure DevOps Server url}/DefaultCollection`

 Enter the following command and provide requested information: